kamlesh-ops/CIFAR-10/README.md

 ## Training
 1. GPU is used for training.
 2. Some methods used to fasten training processes:
-   __1.Learning Rate Scheduling:__ This is to facilitate changing of the learning rate after each batch of training.
+   __Learning Rate Scheduling:__ This is to facilitate changing of the learning rate after each batch of training.
 Here we implement the "One cycle Learning Rate"     policy, which involves increasing the learning rate for about 30% of epochs and then reducing it.